 Transporting your Cello

 The cello is a big instrument.
 There’s no way around it, and moving it around is not the most comfortable or the easiest thing to do.
-If you move a lot with your cello, it’s recommended you get a hard case cello.
+If you move a lot with your cello, it’s recommended that you get a hard case for your cello.
 It doesn’t have to be super expensive, but make sure it’s hard and can protect your cello.
-If not, and you want a soft case, make sure you can keep the cello out of harm’s way (a running child, pets… anything or anyone that can stumble across it and tip it over.
+If not, and you want a soft case, make sure you can keep the cello out of harm’s way (a running child, pets… anything or anyone that can stumble across it and tip it over).

 The climate plays a HUGE factor in the good keeping of your cello.
 Because the cello is made out of wood, it responds to all natural elements.
 First of all, study the area you live in.
 Is it cold?
 Hot?
 Humid?
 Dry?
 Are there seasons?
 Here’s what you need to take into consideration depending on the climate:

 Depending on the temperature, you might want to store your cello somewhere.
 Really expensive cellos should not be taken outside in a casual way.
 Drastic changes in temperature can harm the wood of the cello and affect the way it sounds.
 If your cello is exposed to constant and extreme changes in temperature, make sure you have a well-padded case to protect it.
-If the weather is too extreme you can also store your cello in a climate controlled room.
+If the weather is too extreme you can also store your cello in a climate-controlled room.